 “Asana is tailored for medium to large-sized project teams.
 For smaller groups, especially ones who rely on other integrations and tools, Asana has a bit of a learning curve.” – Verified Capterra Review

 In Todoist, it’s easy to quickly capture thoughts and ideas on your phone and then get reminded about them later.
 You can also plug in deadlines, like pay bills in 3 days, and the app will automatically remind you.
 You’ll get a view of the week ahead and you can plan your to-do list accordingly.
 Premium features include creating your own tags, setting your own themes/views, and storing templates.
 Other task management apps don’t have all that.

 Todoist was built as a personal task management app, and not as project management software for businesses and collaborations.
-To easily manage all users and their tasks, you’ll have to opt for the paid version.
+To easily manage all users and their tasks, you’ll have to opt for the paid version or a different tier pricing plan.
 You don’t get any collaboration features in the basic free version.

 Here’s What You Get In The Free Version of the Todoist App: